-A delicious, creamy nut butter treat made with an easy chocolate mousse that will help you balance hormones, boost your energy and easy to make!
+A delicious, creamy chocolate peanut butter jar made with common pantry ingredients that will help you balance hormones, boost your energy and easy to make!
+And including recipe for peanut butter whipped cream!

-This easy chocolate mousse is both sweet and salty with layers of heavenly almond butter whipped cream and dark chocolate avocado mousse.
+This hormone balancing easy chocolate mousse is both sweet and salty with layers of heavenly peanut butter whipped cream and dark chocolate avocado mousse.

 Also layers of nuts, quinoa, crystallized ginger, and more.